tourstream/tstr-booking-manager-connector/README.md

 #### ... the connector

-We prepared a test file, which can be opened in the [Test-System](https://fti360-bm-testing.firebaseapp.com/#/ibe/external) of the BM.
+We prepared a [test file](tests/manual/index.html).
 Just execute `npm run serve` and use the provided URL.

+#### ... your implementation

+You can open your implementation in the [Staging-System](https://fti360-bm-staging.firebaseapp.com/#/ibe/external) of the BM and execute your tests.